drewlander/pittsburghposse/about.md

 permalink: /about/
 ---
 We are a classy bunch.
 We are the Pittsburgh Posse.
-And we will, we will, rock you
+And we will, we will, rock you!

 ![WhatHappens]({{ site.url }}/assets/whathappens.png)